jcmill/safetoburn/app/content.md

 ## About Safe To Burn

 This project began when I needed to clear a large amount of leaf and brush waste, and realized how difficult it was to find reliable information about whether burning was both legal and safe.
-I wanted a tool that was simple, accurate, and easy to understand — and I figured others probably needed the same thing.
+I wanted a tool that was simple, accurate, and easy to understand.

 ### Your Responsibility

-This site is a resource — but you are responsible for safe and legal burning.
+This site is a resource, but you are responsible for safe and legal burning.

 - Know your local laws and permit rules.
 - Never leave a fire unattended.